Introduction to healthcare practice

 Learning Guides 1–7

 The first seven learning guides are the essential building blocks from which you can begin to understand your role as a student and will inform the foundations of your learning and practice.
-You will be introduced to the concept and principles of Enquiry Based Learning (EBL) which if continuing with your studies will be further developed at the next stage of your programme for the pre-registration students.
-Other topics include:
+Topics include:

 - Becoming a student in practice

-- Being a professional – as relevant to the focus of the overall programme that you're registered on, either the BSc (Honours) Nursing or the Certificate of Higher Education in Healthcare Practice
+- Being a professional – as relevant to the focus of the overall programme that you're registered on, either the Foundation Degree in Nursing Associate Practice, or the Certificate of Higher Education in Healthcare Practice

 - Communication skills